 Required for absorption of calcium to maintain strong bones and teeth, vitamin D is found in a very limited variety of foods, with the best source being sunlight absorbed by the skin.
 Dietary sources for vegans are limited, so fortified plant-based milk, spreads and cereals are the best options.
 The Department of Health recommends that all children between six months and five years take a vitamin D supplement.
 The dose will depend on the child’s age.
 But, not all vitamin D supplements are suitable for vegans, so check the label before you buy.

 Omega-3 fatty acids

-These essential fats help keep the brain healthy and functioning optimally, but they're also important for vision and heart health.
-Plant sources include ground chia seeds, flaxseeds, hemp and ground walnuts.
-Alternatively, some vegans supplement with omega-3 fatty acids derived from microalgae.
+These essential fats are vital for brain development and help keep the brain healthy and functioning optimally.
+They're also important for vision and heart health.
+Plant sources include chia seeds, flaxseeds, hemp and walnuts.
+However, because plant foods are not the richest source of these essential fats, some vegans, including pregnant and breast-feeding mums, choose to supplement with omega-3 fatty acids derived from microalgae.

 Essential for the formation of red blood cells, vitamin B12 is key for brain and nervous system formation.
 It’s widely recognised that vitamin B12 is only found naturally in animal sources, but fortified breakfast cereals and some low-salt yeast extracts contain B12, as do fortified plant milks and soya products.
 It’s important that a combination is included in your child’s diet.
 If not, a B12 supplement may be required.
 A reliable source of iodine is also important, and a supplement is typically recommended.